 Fall is arguably the prettiest time of year, with the leaves changing into an array of gorgeous colors.
-As we enter the final week of October, the fall foliage color extravaganza is reaching its peak–there’s still time to get out and enjoy the fall colors!
+As we near the end of October, the fall foliage color extravaganza will soon reach its peak–there’s still plenty of time to get out and enjoy the fall colors!
 We’re taking this opportunity to highlight nine locations around Dayton and Montgomery County where you can take in some breathtaking fall colors.
-So … take a hike! … go check out the beauty that Mother Nature has to offer.
+So … take a hike!
+Go check out the beauty that Mother Nature has to offer.

 1. Aullwood Audubon Center and Farm